IBM/solution-builder-vscode-extension/README.md

 ## Troubleshooting your code

-The IBM Cloud Solution Builder extension uses Code Actions, Quick Fixes, and squiggly lines to guide you to issues in your code that you need to fix.
+The IBM Cloud Solution Editor extension uses Code Actions, Quick Fixes, and squiggly lines to guide you to issues in your code that you need to fix.

-After you enable the Solution Builder extension in VS Code, any time you open a blueprint YAML file in VS Code, the extension automatically checks the file for any coding issues.
+After you enable the Solution Editor extension in VS Code, any time you open a blueprint YAML file in VS Code, the extension automatically checks the file for any coding issues.
 The problematic code is underlined with a squiggly line, which you can hover over to see more details about what the problem is and how to fix it.
 Different colors of squiggly lines indicate the type of problem:
 - Yellow for warnings
 - Red for errors
 - Blue for informational diagnostics